DarjaGFX/tiua/README.md

 *seedTweets_mongoengine => searches for tweets in given directories, adds tweets and tweet's publisher user to database if user id is in "base_ids.npy" and user speaks ENGLISH!
 """

+*seedUsers => creates following graph of users that exists in database using "twitter_rv.net"

 1 - Modify Settings.py (PATH and DIRECTORIES)
     {
         ### Database Name